Zasch/nzbindexer/README.md

  1. improve performance
  1. put a website on top
  1. automaticaly generate notifications (email / other) based on configurable search critera

+### Last updates:
+1. All scripts now exit properly
+2. **Significantly** improved the performance of "articles2ToDatabase.js", blazing fast it is now

 # articles1: Update
 ## Fetch (new) articles from newsgroup(s) to REDIS